A shelter for chameleon will ever be completed without adding some plants.

-- Live bromeliad is delivered at 20” tall plant in a recyclable grower’s pot.
-To ensure you are getting the authentic product, check the company logo, and whether the soil is premium.
+- Live bromeliad is delivered at a 20” tall plant in a recyclable grower’s pot.
+To ensure you are getting the authentic product, check the company logo and whether the soil is premium.

 - Water the plant weekly and completely drain the water afterward.
 Reduce the times of watering during winter.
-It requires indirect bright light to grow well, so provide some space for light to enter the enclosure.
+It requires indirect bright light to grow well, providing some space for light to enter the enclosure.
 Put some liquid fertilizer on the plant every two weeks for better growth.

-- The life cycle of bromeliad stops when the main flower fades while the plant itself begins to decline.
+- The bromeliad’s life cycle stops when the main flower fades while the plant itself begins to decline.
 New bromeliads will grow around the base.
-Grow them out to have more bromeliads in the next days.
+Grow them out to have more bromeliads in the next few days.

 - This kind of tree requires more care than the other plant options.
-Humid-like conditions are suitable for fig trees and therefore consider checking out the room more often.
+Humid-like conditions are suitable for fig-trees, and consider checking out the room more often.